Folkert Idsinga: Politics

 Idsinga ran for member of parliament in the 2021 general election as the VVD's 33rd candidate.
 He was elected, receiving 483 preference votes, and was sworn into the House of Representatives on 31 March.
-His specializations are tax affairs, financial relations between the national government and decentralized governments, export credit insurance and facilities, Holland Casino, the Dutch Lottery, currency, and Domains Movable Property.
-Idsinga is a member of the German, British, and American parliamentary contact groups, and he is on the Committees for Defence, Digital Affairs, Finance, and Public Expenditure.
+His portfolio included tax affairs, financial relations between the national government and decentralized governments, export credit insurance and facilities, Holland Casino, the Dutch Lottery, currency, and Domains Movable Property.
+Idsinga left the House on 5 September 2023.
+Following his November 2023 re-election on the party list of NSC, he served as the party's spokesperson for taxation and benefits.